ZeraphisStudios/DisbandRP/Asset-Guidelines/README.md

 * Bank disputes or payment reversals
 * Fraudulent transaction claims
 * Unauthorized payment claims after delivery
-* Any attempt to recover funds outside of Disband RP's official support process
+* Any attempt to recover funds outside of Midnight Grind Roleplay's official support process

 Users who initiate a chargeback or payment dispute may be subject to:

-* Immediate suspension of access to Disband RP & future Disband RP projects / Permanent removal from the community
+* Immediate suspension of access to Midnight Grind Roleplay & future Midnight Grind Roleplay projects / Permanent removal from the community
-* Blacklisting from future participation within Disband RP
+* Blacklisting from future participation within Midnight Grind Roleplay

-By completing a transaction with Disband RP, you acknowledge and agree to this policy.
+By completing a transaction with Midnight Grind Roleplay, you acknowledge and agree to this policy.

 ---

 # Final Notes

-Disband RP reserves the right to request revisions to any submitted Asset prior to approval.
+Midnight Grind Roleplay reserves the right to request revisions to any submitted Asset prior to approval.

 Meeting these guidelines does not guarantee acceptance.
-Final approval decisions are made based on quality, optimization, compatibility, server needs, and overall fit within the Disband RP community.
+Final approval decisions are made based on quality, optimization, compatibility, server needs, and overall fit within the Midnight Grind Roleplay community.